JamesHBickerton/DevNotes/Notes/html.md

 <li>'a:active' - this will style the anchor element when you click the hyperlink</li>
 </ul>

+To style the above in CSS - you can save some time by doing the following (this is usually best practice): For example:

+.class-name:link, .class-name:visited {
+color: black;
+}
+.class-name:hover, .class-name:active {
+color: white;
+}

 # Conflicts between SELECTORS (IMPORTANT PART OF CSS)

 Highest priority in CSS